Union Valley, Texas: 2020 census

+2010 census

 At the 2010 United States census there were 307 people, 113 households, and 96 families residing in the city.
 The racial makeup of the city was 85.99% White (81.43% Non-Hispanic White), 3.91% African American, 0.33% Asian, 0.33% Native American, 7.82% from other races, and 1.63% from two or more races.
 Hispanic or Latino of any race were 12.70% of the population.

 Government

 Union Valley is a Class C municipality, which under state law means that the city cannot annex land totaling more than 2 sqmi.
 Class C municipalities also don't have to provide services traditionally found in cities such as fire and police departments, or water/sewer services.
 The Hunt County Sheriff's Department provides police services to Union Valley, as it did prior to incorporation.

 In addition to the incorporation vote on November 6, 2007, residents were given the option of choosing their city officials in case the proposition passed.
 There were three candidates - Jay Atkins, Jeffrey A. Francis, and Daniel W. Council.
 Residents could choose to vote for none, one, two, or all three candidates.
 Jay Atkins received 42 votes, followed by Daniel Council with 26, and Jeffrey Francis with 24.
 Since Atkins obtained the highest number of votes, he became mayor, while the other two were designated commissioners.
 They were sworn in on November 19, during a special session of the Hunt County Commissioners Court.

 The council meets in the city hall at the volunteer fire station.
 It was formed in 1976 and has a service area of 68 sqmi.

 The first city council meeting took place on December 6, 2007.
 Eddie "Chris" Elliott was named City Secretary, while Commissioner Jeffrey Francis was named Mayor Pro-Tem.
 It was also decided that council members would be elected for staggered two-year terms.

 Voters were also asked whether they favored a one percent sales and use tax.
 Of 24 votes cast, 19 (79.2%) voted for the measure and 5 (20.8%) voted against it.
 A non-binding referendum regarding the future imposition of a small property tax to expand the fire station was supported by the same 19–5 margin.